Shortest paths in one-counter systems: Generalizations

 We remark that one can approach Theorem~\ref{thm:Z-generalization} by following the lines of the proofs of Theorems~\ref{thm:main-thm} and~\ref{thm:generalization}, and adjusting the argumentation to the setting of one-$\mathbb{Z}$-counter systems.
 The proof, however, would be even more technical, because having both positive and negative counter values requires performing the pumping arguments twice: both for very high (positive) values and for very low (negative) values.
-Instead, we show how Theorem~\ref{thm:Z-generalization} can be deduced from the proofs of Theorems~\ref{thm:main-thm} and~\ref{thm:generalization} directly, using a similar approach as for Theorem~\ref{thm:generalization}.
+Instead, we show how Theorem~\ref{thm:Z-generalization} can be deduced from Theorem~\ref{thm:main-thm}.

+\begin{proof} The summary of the argument is as follows.
+We rely on a construction of a one-counter system that faithfully simulates the given one-$\Z$-counter system.
+Observe that zero test transitions let us maintain, in the finite control state, information about whether the counter value is positive.
+Then the counter itself can be used to store the absolute value only.
+The obtained system will be twice as big as the original one, which will give us the required bounds.